F

 Little Stevie Wonder (c.
 3-10-63 on Tamla 54080)

-Stevie's hit single version was split into Parts 1 and 2.
+Stevie's hit single version was split into Parts 1 and 2 (actually taken from two different live dates).

 art